 News and Achievements

 — Group alumni Marella Schammel, Kayla Martin-Culet, and Garrett Taggart co-authored a paper examining the effects of organic compound structure on bromination kinetics, published in Physical Chemistry Chemical Physics.
+This paper was selected by the editors as a 2021 HOT article.
 Congratulations!

-— Andrew Psoras received a travel grant from the TU Graduate Student Association to support his trip to the ACS National Meeting in Atlanta later this summer.
+— Andrew Psoras received a travel grant from the TU Graduate Student Association to support his trip to the ACS National Meeting in Atlanta.
 Congratulations, Andrew!

 — Group members, alumni, collaborators, and friends gathered at Prof. Sivey’s home for our annual group party.
 Many thanks to everyone who traveled to join us!

 — Group alum Matthew Broadwater graduated with a Doctor of Pharmacy degree from the Eshelman School of Pharmacy at the University of North Carolina Chapel Hill.
 Matthew now embarks on his next adventure in The Johns Hopkins Hospital Health-System Pharmacy Administration and Leadership residency program.
 Congratulations, Matthew!

 — Gage Fogler and Ada Sivey join the group as high school summer researchers.
 Welcome!

 — Four members of the Sivey Lab graduated with their Bachelor of Science degrees.
 Congratulations Max Denn, Bryce Collingwood, Olivia Driessen, and Reginald Briscoe III on this significant achievement!

 — Olivia Driessen successfully defended her honors thesis and was featured as a TU Momentum Maker.
 Congratulations, Olivia!

 — Tionna Harris was awarded a University System of Maryland LSAMP 2021 Summer Research Fellowship.
 Congratulations, Tionna!